rcrowther/ssc/README.rst

 In a common setup, Java is installed to the computer, so JAVA_HOME does not need changing.
 But if you have an up-to-date Java, or a Java inside an IDE like Eclipse, point JAVA_HOME at the `/bin` folder.

 The same is true of Scala, and SCALA_HOME.
-A fully installed version should work --- for half-installed versions point SCALA_HOME at Scala's `/bin` folder.
+Point it at some Scala distribution folder somewhere and it should work.

 Libraries